Gomez12/LLMDistiller/docs/04-api/cli-reference.md

 --category TEXT       Filter by category
---limit INTEGER       Number of questions to process (default: 10) --provider TEXT       LLM provider to use
+--limit INTEGER       Number of questions to process (default: 10) --provider TEXT       LLM provider to use --system-prompt TEXT  Default system prompt to use for all questions --failover-strategy TEXT  Override failover strategy (none/preferred_only/rate_limit_only/all)
 ```

 #### Voorbeelden